aframevr/aframe/docs/introduction/faq.md

 use of resources, we will need deeper understanding about 3D graphics.
 See [best performance practices and guidelines][bestpractices] to get started.

-## Why is my experiencing not entering VR or AR mode?
+## Why is my experience not entering VR or AR mode?

 [release]: https://github.com/aframevr/aframe/releases
 [webxr]: https://immersive-web.github.io/webxr/